BlakeWeissman/wave-lunatix/README.md

 ### Deploy with Docker
-In the project directory, run the following to build the docker container:
+In the project directory, run the following command to build the docker container:

 ```bash
 $ docker build -t blakeweissman/wave .